chavarera/PythonScript/Regex/BuiltInFunctions.md

 import re

 #String
-input_string='this is simple re python program.re is a short form of regular expression'
+input_string='''this is simple re python program.re
+is a short form of regular expression'''

 #pattern
 pattern='re'